mtlynch/mtlynch.io/_pages/hiring-content-writers/1-finding-writers.md

 # Choosing a candidate

-One trap I fell into was thinking, "Oh, their writing is rough, but I can probably coach them to improve it."
-This never worked.
-Writing is a skill that improves slowly.
-If they're a professional writer, and they produce D-grade writing, they'll remain a D-grade writer for years to come.

 You don't need to hire Jane Austen to write for your blog.
 Unless you're willing to pay $150+ per hour, you're not going to get the cream of the crop no matter how picky you are.

 You can hire multiple candidates at once.